Pittsburgh vs. Clemson NCAA Football Odds, Plays and Insights | October 23, 2021

 Clemson Stats and Trends

-- Clemson's games this year have gone over the total in one out of six opportunities (16.7%).
+- Clemson's games this season have gone over the point total one time in six opportunities (16.7%).

-- Clemson is 0-2 against the spread and 1-1 overall when the team scores more than 20 points.
+- Clemson is 0-2 against the spread and 1-1 overall in games when it records more than 20.0 points.

-- Clemson is 0-2 against the spread and 2-0 overall when the team piles up over 319.3 yards.
+- Clemson is 0-2 against the spread and 2-0 overall when the team amasses over 319.3 yards.

-- This year the Tigers have six turnovers, three fewer than the Panthers have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.